-In FY07, NMDOT/ TSB applied for, and received, SAFETEA-LU Section 410 funding and qualified for a High-Fatality State grant.
-In FY08, NMDOT/ TSB applied for SAFETEA-LU Section 410 - Alcohol-Impaired Driving Prevention Programs funding.
-These funds will be used for high-visibility DWI operations, such as checkpoints and saturation patrols partnered with high levels of paid and earned media.
-NM did not qualify for a High Fatality State grant in FY08, as NM fell from being 8th in the nation for alcohol-related fatalities per 100 million motor vehicle miles driven in 2005 to 14th in the nation in 2006 (based on 2006 FARS data).
+In FY09, NMDOT/ TSB applied for and received SAFETEA-LU Section 410 - Alcohol-Impaired Driving Prevention Programs funding.
+These funds are used for high-visibility DWI operations, such as checkpoints and saturation patrols partnered with high levels of paid and earned media.